 When it is necessary for Tier 2 and Tier 3 interventions to be employed, staff involve the principal or designee for support, development, implementation of these interventions.
 This ensures the appropriateness of the intervention.
-Parents/guardians are invited into this process to serve as a collaborative partner with the school to address the student's needs.
+Parents/guardians are invited into this process to serve as a collaborative partner with the Charter School to address the student's needs.

-Level 4: The principal or designee shall issue a suspension when a student engages in behavior that, due to Education Code requirements, must automatically lead to suspension or expulsion.
+Level 4: The principal or designee (for example, the Instructional Coach/Administrator in Training) shall issue a suspension when a student engages in behavior that, due to Education Code requirements, must automatically lead to suspension or expulsion.